danielhng/OSINTWriteupTHCON/README.md

 For the password, as seen before both zen and zypherion love casino.
 In this case the password simply was “casino”.

 SORRY: We admit that this part has been a bit guessy and very tricky to finish.
 Given the fact that there is not much more information, and that the site gives a hint on the password after three missed attempts, we thought that it would be possible to get through this challenge more easily, but we were wrong.
 As mentioned by some challengers, it was also possible to scrap the webpage and access the audios and files hidden behind the login without finding the credentials.
+We also want to point out that OSINT in the context of looking for a password is by definition guessy.
+You will never know if the user actually uses a strong password that is impossible to guess.
+This being a challenge made on purpose, it is obvious that the mail and password can be find by one way or another.

 The internet site behind the login looks like this: